agabrown/PyGaia/README.rst

 Installation notes
 ------------------

-This package was developed in a python 2.7 environment and you may experience problems if you have an older version installed.
+This package is intended for Python3.
+You may experience problems if you have an older version installed.
 In particular the scripts in the *examples* folder will not run because they expect the argparse module to be present.

 The following python packages are required: